lockss/lockss-rtd-manual/docs/installing/downloading.rst

 .. [#fnfetcher]

-   Most typical Linux systems have at least one of `Curl <https://curl.se/>`_, `Wget <https://www.gnu.org/software/wget/>`_ or `HTTPie <https://httpie.io/>`_ installed by default.
-You can check by typing ``curl --version``, ``wget --version`` or ``http --version``, and seeing which ones do not output an error message.
-See :doc:`/sysadmin/curl`, :doc:`/sysadmin/wget` or :doc:`/sysadmin/httpie` for installation instructions.
+   Most typical Linux systems have at least one of `Curl <https://curl.se/>`_ or `Wget <https://www.gnu.org/software/wget/>`_ installed by default.
+You can check by typing ``curl --version`` or ``wget --version``, and seeing which ones do not output an error message.
+See :doc:`/sysadmin/curl` or :doc:`/sysadmin/wget` for installation instructions.

 .. [#fndownloader]

-   The LOCKSS Downloader is a script to download GitHub projects without Git, with Curl, Wget or HTTPie instead.
+   The LOCKSS Downloader is a script to download GitHub projects without Git, with Curl or Wget instead.
 See https://github.com/lockss/lockss-downloader.

 .. [#fninstaller]